Get 80% off your plan for your first 3 months*

 Retail businesses require more upfront capital but can manage risk through:

-• starting with as little as R20,000 (South African rand), according to Shahemen Farid of Boobooks Accountants
+• Starting with as little as R20,000, according to Shahemen Farid of Boobooks Accountants.

-If you need additional funding, consider these options:
+If you need additional capital, consider these options available in South Africa:

-• Credit cards: quick access to cash, but interest rates are high
+• Personal savings and credit cards: quick access to cash, but credit card interest rates are high.

 Creating an online shop

-• Pros: fast setup, built-in payment processing, existing customer traffic
+• Pros: fast setup, built-in payment processing, and existing customer traffic.

-• Cons: limited branding control, commission fees on each sale
+• Cons: limited branding control and commission fees on each sale.

-• Pros: full control over branding and customer experience
+• Pros: full control over branding, customer experience, and data.

-• Cons: monthly subscription fees, transaction fees, more setup complexity
+• Cons: monthly subscription fees, transaction fees, and more setup complexity.

 Setting up payment processing